Bradley Whitford

 Bradley Whitford (born October 10, 1959) is an American actor and producer.
-He is best known for his portrayal of White House Deputy Chief of Staff Josh Lyman in the NBC television political drama The West Wing (1999–2006), for which he was nominated for three consecutive Primetime Emmy Awards from 2001 to 2003, winning in 2001.
-The role earned him three consecutive Golden Globe Award nominations.
+From 1999 to 2006, Whitford starred as Josh Lyman, White House Deputy Chief of Staff, in NBC's political drama television series The West Wing.
+He won a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for the role in 2001.

 In addition to The West Wing, Whitford played Danny Tripp in Studio 60 on the Sunset Strip, Dan Stark in the Fox police buddy-comedy The Good Guys, Timothy Carter, a character who was believed to be Red John, in the CBS series The Mentalist, antagonist Eric Gordon in the film Billy Madison, Arthur Parsons in The Post, Dean Armitage in the horror film Get Out, Roger Peralta in Brooklyn Nine-Nine, President Gray in the dystopian science fiction film The Darkest Minds and Rick Stanton in the monster film Godzilla: King of the Monsters.

-In 2015, he won a second Primetime Emmy Award for his role as Marcy in Transparent and later garnered a fifth Primetime Emmy Award nomination for portraying Magnus Hirschfeld in the same series.
-Since 2018, Whitford has portrayed Commander Joseph Lawrence in Hulu dystopian drama The Handmaid's Tale, for which he won his third Primetime Emmy Award in 2019.
+In 2015, he won a second Primetime Emmy Award for his guest role as Marcy in Transparent and later garnered a fifth Primetime Emmy Award nomination for portraying Magnus Hirschfeld in the same series.
+From 2018 to 2025, Whitford portrayed Commander Joseph Lawrence in Hulu dystopian drama The Handmaid's Tale, for which he won his third Primetime Emmy Award in 2019.

 Early life

-Whitford was born in Madison, Wisconsin, the son of Genevieve Louie (née Smith; 1915–2011) and George Van Norman Whitford (1915–1999).
-Between the ages of three and fourteen, he lived in Wayne, Pennsylvania.
-His mother, a poet, later resided in Chestnut Hill, Philadelphia.
+Bradley Whitford was born in Madison, Wisconsin, to Genevieve Louie née Smith and George Van Norman Whitford.
+Between the ages of three and 14, he lived in Wayne, Pennsylvania.
 He grew up in a Quaker household.
+In an appearance on Live with Kelly and Mark on October 13, 2025, he said, "I am from a strange family.
+My parents... they lived very long lives...
+It would have been their 89th (wedding) anniversary...
+I have a sister, same parents, 85 years old, 19 or 20 years older than me.
+They (his parents) had three (children).
+(Ten years later they had) my brother Dave...
+I grew up watching my older siblings raise families."
+His mother, a poet, later lived in Chestnut Hill, Philadelphia.

-Whitford graduated from Madison East High School in 1977.
-He majored in English and theatre at Wesleyan University, graduating with a Bachelor of Arts in 1981, where he was a roommate of producer Paul Schiff.
-Whitford then studied drama at the Juilliard School, where he was a member of "Group 14".
+Whitford graduated from Madison East High School in Madison in 1977.
+He majored in English and theater at Wesleyan University in Middletown, Connecticut, and was a roommate of producer Paul Schiff, the brother of his future West Wing cast mate Richard Schiff.
+Whitford graduated with a Bachelor of Arts degree in 1981.
+He then studied drama at the Juilliard School in Manhattan, New York where he was a member of "Group 14".
+Wendell Pierce, an actor is also from Group 14.

-The NBC series Who Do You Think You Are? explored Whitford's ancestry in an August 2022 episode, including ancestors who fought in a crucial American Civil War battle.
+The NBC series Who Do You Think You Are? explored Whitford's ancestry in an August 2022 episode, including ancestors who fought in a crucial American Civil War battle, the Battle of Vicksburg.